 3)Replenishing the intestinal mucus layer

-The mucus layer in the gut plays many roles including lubricant, protection from bacteria and enzymes, and site for enzymatic breakdown of your food.
+The mucus layer in the gut plays many roles including lubricant, shield from bacteria and enzymes, and as the site for enzymatic breakdown of your food.
 Many people are aware of the first 2, but not the second 2.
-The digestive enzymes that we make can actually destroy our gut wall, save for the brush border enzymes that perform the final breakdown of carbohydrates.
+The digestive enzymes that we make can actually destroy our gut wall.

 Fat and protein digesting enzymes from the saliva, stomach, and pancreas could tear our gut to shreds.
 So having a barrier between the cells lining the gut and these enzymes is crucial to maintaining a healthy gut.
 However, the mucus layer also helps our digestive enzymes by giving them longer contact time with the food we eat.
 This helps optimize digestion while at the same time saving the cells of the intestinal wall from damage due to friction, bacteria, or immune activation.